Using the Path of Least Resistance to Explain Deep Networks: Discussion

 To approximate geodesic paths, we proposed two methods: one based on $k$-Nearest Neighbour and another leveraging Stochastic Variational Inference.
 While these methods outperform existing alternatives, they also present challenges.
 One such challenge is computational cost, as discussed in Section \ref{sec:experiments}.
 Another is the inherent noise in sampling-based geodesic approximations.
 Even though in our experiments we demonstrated noise reduction relative to the original IG, we believe further improvements can be achieved.
-A promising future direction is to solve the geodesic equation directly, which could reduce noise and improve accuracy.
-Additionally, depending on the chosen solution method, this approach may offer greater computational efficiency compared to the current reliance on SVI.
+Several promising directions exist for improving scalability: \begin{enumerate} \item \textbf{Direct geodesic ODE solvers:} Rather than using variational inference, one could directly solve the geodesic differential equation $\nabla_{\dot{\gamma}} \dot{\gamma} = 0$ using standard ODE solvers (e.g., Runge-Kutta methods).
+This avoids the stochastic optimisation loop entirely and could reduce computation by orders of magnitude. \item \textbf{Amortised path prediction:} A neural network could be trained to predict geodesic paths given input-baseline pairs, amortising the per-image optimisation cost into a one-time training cost. \item \textbf{Warm-starting:} For batches of similar images, paths optimised for one image can initialise the optimisation for nearby images, reducing the number of SVI iterations needed. \item \textbf{Reduced-resolution paths:} For image inputs, the geodesic path could be optimised at reduced spatial resolution and then upsampled, since the gradient landscape varies smoothly at coarse scales. \end{enumerate} We view developing efficient geodesic solvers as an important direction for making GIG practical at scale.